 Adrian Weber

 Look no further for a portfolio to use as a basis for yours.
-Roland’s portfolio conforms to all UX portfolio best practices: only the basics in his hero section, 3 of the most important pages in the navigation, and 2 case studies presented matching thumbnails.
+Roland’s portfolio conforms to all UX portfolio best practices: only the basics in his hero section, 3 of the most important pages in the navigation, and 2 case studies presented by matching thumbnails.
 It’s effortless, usable, and elegant.

 Karl Ligeti

 If you take a look at the best UX design portfolio examples, you’ll soon realize that the liberal use of whitespace is fundamental to all of them.
 Yet still, many designers – especially juniors – are frugal with it because they fear that their portfolio will look empty.
-If you’re unsure about whitespace, check out Karl’s portfolio: it has a minimalist design with plenty of whitespace, yet the portfolio doesn’t look empty.
+If you’re unsure about whitespace, check out Karl’s portfolio: it has a minimalist design with plenty of whitespace, yet the it doesn’t look empty.

 Jessica